Discover hidden rivers, floating restaurants and iconic hills in Scotland’s heartland.

 Walk or Cycle?

 The route can be completed by bike or boot, with two separately waymarked path options in some sections.
-Follow our top tips to plan your trip.
+Read our top tips on walking or cycling the route.

 Claim your free John Muir Way completer certificate